-C.8 Loss defined
+1907 C.8 Loss defined

-The following parts are provided by a loss to enable minimisation

-- value The actual value of a loss is needed since it is the desired object to be minimised.
+1908 The following parts are provided by a loss to enable minimisation value The actual value of a loss is needed since it is the desired object to be minimised.
 The method value returns the Tensor that can be run with zfit.run(...).
-This Tensor contains typically the heavy computations. - parameters The loss depends on one or more parameter that is floating.
+This parameters The loss depends on one or more parameter that is floating.
 They are associated with models and change the shape thereof.
-As for a model, all dependents can be retrieved by using get\dependents.
-Changing their values affects the value of the loss. - gradients Calling gradients returns the gradients of the loss with respect to the parameters.
-Gradients provide a helpful tool for the minimisation algorithm.
+As for a model, all dependents can be retrieved by using get_dependents.
+Changing their values affects the value of the loss.